Ultimate Travel Trailer Maintenance Checklist for DIY RVers [by RVers]

 • Overtightening your wheel lug nuts can damage the studs that hold the nuts to the wheel, damage the brake components, damage the wheels, and make removing the tire very difficult.

 Using a torque wrench is straightforward.
-Simply set the foot-pounds of torque to the manufacturer’s recommendation and tighten the wheel lug nut until you hear a “click,” then stop!
+Set the foot-pounds of torque to the manufacturer’s recommendation and tighten the wheel lug nut until you hear a “click,” then stop!

 Checking the Suspension Components of your Travel Trailer